-A variety of individuals can be found at-fault for causing a bus accident.
-This includes:
+More than one party can be found at-fault for a bus accident.
+This includes the following:

 Preventing School Bus Accidents